 High profile duvet covers

-profile' duvet covers are available in most of their patterns but are not listed on the website, contact us for more information.
+St. Geneve offers duvet covers that fit their regular sized duvets, but that have an extra large flange to cover extra deep mattresses.
+These 'high profile' duvet covers are available in most of their patterns but are not listed on the website, contact us for more information.

 Super size duvets

-Note that a mattress up to 12" thick will be covered by St. Geneve's normal
+That being said, St. Geneve can supply special oversized down comforters and duvet covers for those clients that wish to cover their extra deep mattress.
+Note that a mattress up to 12" thick will be covered by St. Geneve's normal down duvet sizes.

-There are many different duvet designs on the market.
+There are many different down duvet designs on the market.
 A few are good, but most are not.
 Poor designs exist because they are inexpensive to sew.
 A few awful designs exist simply to be unique, as a marketing gimmick.

-Good design has to ensure that the down filling can puff up, that the down stays on top of the sleeper, and that there are no thin cold spots.
+Good down comforter design has to ensure that the down filling can puff up, that the down stays on top of the sleeper, and that there are no thin cold spots.
 In order to achieve these characteristics, the following rules must be followed:

 The Sealed Baffle Box Design

-After experimenting with many different styles over the years, we found that the best is this design that originated in Europe.
+After experimenting with many different styles over the years, St. Geneve has found that the best is this design that originated in Europe.
 There is no shifting of the down, and it can loft up completely due to the extra deep baffles.
 There is a fabric "valve" between each chamber that is opened by the filling tube when down is being blown in.
 When the tube is removed, the valve closes permanently, so that each chamber is individually sealed to prevent any shifting of the down filling.
 This is guaranteed for the life of the duvet.
 We sew the pattern of boxes so that they are not square, but rather a rectangle.
 This makes it very simple to determine which is the top and which are the sides of the duvet when changing the duvet cover and making the bed.